gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

 ## What is this lecture about?

-This lecture tries to answer the following questions:
+This lecture aims to answer the following questions:

 1. What is NLP (in practice, in theory)?
    1. Why does NLP matter in our daily lives?